 In Lansing, I found a position at Petco part time for a couple months before working for Mt.
 Hope Veterinary Hospital as a veterinary assistant.
 I took a year off of the animal field to focus on training and showing my females while working part time at Celebration Cinema.
-I have since returned to the animal field by obtaining a position at Cedar Creek Veterinary Hospital (& Exotic Bird Clinic) in Williamston, MI as Kennel Manager for a couple years.
-I have worked as an assistant instructor/volunteer for Diamonds In The Ruff Dog Training, who works very closely with For Better Independence Assistance Dogs (see link page).
+I have since returned to the animal field by obtaining a position at Cedar Creek Veterinary Hospital (& Exotic Bird Clinic) in Williamston, MI as Kennel Manager for a couple years, followed by working as a receptionist then advanced to Assistant Office Manager at Wavelry Animal Hospital, Boarding & Grooming in Lansing, MI.
+I have worked as an assistant instructor/volunteer for Diamonds In The Ruff Dog Training, who works very closely with For Better Independence Assistance Dogs.
 I was thrilled to have the opportunity to assist in getting these dogs socialized & trained for people who really need them.
-Currently, I am working as a web site designer, amateur photographer and soon-to-be starting up dog classes.
-I am also working full time at Waverly Animal Hospital, Boarding, & Grooming as the Assistant Manager, and Pet Obedience Instructor.
+Currently, I am working as a web site designer, amateur photographer and dog trainer.

 I graduated from Michigan State University with an Associates and Bachelors degree in "Genomics & Molecular Genetics", and an unofficial concentration of "Animal Behavior & Science" in 2015.

 I belong to the Shetland Sheepdog Club of Greater Detroit as a Board Member, and the United Shetland Sheepdog Association.
 I feel that shelties are the best all around type of dog - "agile, obedient, affectionate/loving, independent thinkers, gentle, playful; you could not ask for more in a dog in my opinion."
 It is also very hard to own just one, so that is how Sympatheque Shetland Sheepdogs came about.
 I am also an AKC Evaluator capable of testing dogs for the Star Puppy, Canine Good Citizen, and Trick Dog Titles.
-Those tests are available following any classes I teach at Waverly Animal Wellness Center, or independently!
+Those tests are available following any classes I teach at the Obedience Training Club of Greater Lansing, or independently!

 MY PARENTS CONTRIBUTION